little-world/rust-course/projecta/03-string-interning.md

         Symbol { index, generation }
     }

-    /// Resolve a symbol to get the string, or None if stale pub fn resolve(&self, symbol: Symbol) -> Option<&str> {
+    /// Resolve a symbol to get the string, or None if stale.
+    /// This is SAFE - no unsafe blocks needed! pub fn resolve(&self, symbol: Symbol) -> Option<&str> {
         self.slots.get(symbol.index).and_then(|slot| {
             if slot.generation == symbol.generation {
                 slot.string.as_deref()
             } else {
-                None
-            }
+                None  // Stale symbol - generation mismatch }
         })
     }